How to Save Money Like Your Grandma: 15 Old-School Tips That Still Work

 6. Bartering and Trading

-It does not just have to be services.
-You can trade in items you do not need for what you need.
+One example would be offering your plumbing or realtor services to your landlord for a discounted rent price.
+You can also trade items you do not need for what you need.
 Find your town’s local bartering group and see if you find people interested in what you are offering.

 7. Invest in Reusable Containers